Jeb Burton: 2016–2020: Part-time racing

-2021–present: Full-time in Xfinity
+2021–present: Full-time in Xfinity/O'Reilly

 After a promising partial season in which he nearly won at Richmond Raceway, scoring a series-best second, it was announced on November 16, 2020, that Burton would compete full-time in the 2021 NASCAR Xfinity Series, driving the No. 10 Camaro for Kaulig Racing.
 He would win his first career Xfinity Series race at Talladega on April 24, 2021, after rain stopped the race with 23 laps left and NASCAR was unable to resume it.

 On December 16, 2021, it was announced that Burton would drive full-time for Our Motorsports in their new third car, the No. 27 Chevrolet, in the Xfinity Series in 2022.
 He lost his ride with Kaulig Racing due to sponsor Nutrien Agricultural Solutions not returning in 2022, and Landon Cassill moved over from JD Motorsports with his Voyager cryptocurrency sponsorship to replace Burton in Kaulig's No. 10.

-On June 23, 2022, Burton was involved in a big crash where Ricky Stenhouse Jr. hit him and his No. 27 inverted, landed on his roof, but he managed to get out of the car.
+On June 23, 2022, Burton was involved in a big crash where Ricky Stenhouse Jr. hit him, and his No. 27 was inverted, landed on its roof, but he managed to get out of the car.
 On October 28, Burton announced he would be leaving Our Motorsports at the end of the 2022 season.
 He finished sixteenth in the final standings with no top tens.